JamesDeschard/my_orm/readme.md

     surname = BaseModel.CharField(max_length=255)
 ```

-`first_name` and `last_name` are fields of the model.
+`name` and `surname` are fields of the model.
 Each field is specified as a class attribute, and each attribute maps to a database column.
 Will generate the following SQL code:

 ``` sql